List of Stargirl characters: Cindy Burman / Shiv

 In season two, Cindy works with Eclipso to create their own Injustice Society called Injustice Unlimited.
-While fighting Stargirl's Justice Society of America and Shade, Stargirl accidentally breaks the gem, freeing Eclipso.
+While fighting Stargirl's JSA and Shade, Stargirl accidentally breaks the gem, freeing Eclipso.
 He uses a shard of it to send Cindy to the Shadowlands despite Stargirl's best efforts to save her, though Shade eventually uses his powers to rescue her.
 Following this, Cindy forms a truce with Courtney, admits to Yolanda that she was the one who leaked the photo, and calls Artemis Crock and her family to help defeat Eclipso.
 Following the fight, Cindy confronts Yolanda wanting to make amends and mentions her interest to join the JSA.